Ten Free Cloud Backup Services

 Tardis Cloud boasts enough free space to hold an elephant, which they have calculated to be exactly 150 GB.
 The service lets you easily post, share and email links to your files.

 Finally, Flickr offers photography fans one TERABYTE (1000 GB) of free storage -- enough space for about 500,000 photos.
 The service is available for Windows, Mac, Linux, Android and iOS devices.

 Adding It All Up...

-So even without referring friends or sharing any of your hard drive space, you can access over 260GB of free online storage using the services listed above.
+So even without referring friends or sharing any of your hard drive space, you can access over one terabyte of free online storage using the services listed above.
 If you're very organized, you might decide to backup your photos on one service, music on another, and your documents, spreadsheets or presentations somewhere else in the cloud.